Fire Ants in Mississippi

 But you can only apply mound treatments to mounds you can see, and for every visible mound there are usually many smaller colonies that are just getting started.
 Kill all the large mounds and these smaller colonies will soon grow larger.
 This is where the baits pay off.
 Baits help eliminate the small colonies before they grow into large mounds.
 If you try to control fire ants by only treating individual mounds, you will spend a lot of time treating mounds.

 Dry mound treatments are dry powders that are usually marketed specifically to control fire ants.
 Products used as liquid mound drenches usually are not marketed specifically for fire ant control; they have many other labeled uses as well.
 Many insecticides commonly used by homeowners have label directions on how to use the product as a liquid drench for fire ants.
-Directions usually say something like ‘Mix one-fourth fl. oz. in two gallons of water and apply to mound’.
+Directions usually say something like ‘Mix 1 1/2 fl. oz. in 1 gallon of water and apply to mound’.

 Liquid drenches are the quickest way to kill fire ant mounds.
 Drench a mound properly with an effective insecticide and all of the ants will be dead within a few hours.
 But liquid drenches are time consuming to mix and apply.
 Dry mound treatments are easy and convenient to use, but are less effective and usually take a few days to work.